 - Analysis controlled for many covariates and assessed interaction.

-Self reported hypertension status, dietary intake, weight and leisure-time physical activity.
+Self reported HTN status, dietary intake, weight and leisure-time physical activity.

 Research Design and Implementation Criteria Checklist: Primary Research